RayHightower/rayhightower.github.octo-broken/source/_posts/2014-03-10-cocoaconf-chicago-recap.markdown

 [Josh Smith](http://twitter.com/kognate)'s SpriteKit presentation was full of gotcha-eliminating information.
 For example, the coordinate systems for Sprite Kit and UIKit are inverted.
 I'm sure this is documented somewhere, but I didn't know about it!
 The bottom line with Sprite Kit: We can add animation to our apps without doing all of the fundamental work.
 Saves time.

 ###Parallel Computing with OpenCL
 The parallel computing talk by [Jeff Biggus](http://twitter.com/hyperjeff) was the most mind-blowing session of CocoaConf, for me.
-Granted, I may have been primed by WisdomGroup's work with [high performance computing](http://www.wisdomgroup.com/case-studies/texas-am-university/).
+The presentation was exciting because it tied our current set of tools (like [GCD](https://developer.apple.com/library/ios/documentation/Performance/Reference/GCD_libdispatch_Ref/Reference/reference.html)) with high performance computing work currently underway at universities and at corporations like NVidia.
+When theory blends with application, great things can be achieved.

-[OpenCL](https://www.khronos.org/opencl/) is a standard designed for cross-platform parallel computing.
+Biggus shared some of the work of [OpenCL](https://www.khronos.org/opencl/), a standard designed for cross-platform parallel computing.
 We care about parallel computing because...

 * Moore's Law has just about run its course.
 * Engineers have packed transistors about as tightly as they can on silicon.

-Unless we can figure out how to re-write the laws of physics, the next advances in computing performance will come from making processors work together without stepping on each other's toes.
+Unless we can figure out how to [rewrite the laws of physics](http://en.wikipedia.org/wiki/Montgomery_Scott), the next advances in computing performance will come from making processors work together without stepping on each other's toes.

-Jeff Biggus' parallel computing presentation was exciting because it tied our current set of Apple tools (like [GCD]()) with work currently underway at NVidia
+###Conclusion